Quality Care for First Choice Members

 - Provided more member resources and assistance for mental health conditions.

-- Mission GED and Reading Assistance Program.
+- Continued our Mission GED and Reading Assistance Program.

 - Connect members with their primary care providers (PCPs) and outline the best way to get care when feeling sick.
-Our Member Services Department helps members find an urgent care center near them to avoid the emergency room for regular sick visits.
+Our Member Services department helps members find an urgent care center near them to avoid the emergency room for regular sick visits.
 Member Services can also help members schedule PCP visits and transportation to these visits.

-- Host more Community events to promote healthy eating using healthy recipes and cooking demonstrations along with more health screenings for blood pressure, diabetes, and heart health.
+- Host more community events to promote healthy eating using healthy recipes and cooking demonstrations along with more health screenings for blood pressure, diabetes, and heart health.

 - Educate more members with high blood pressure and heart disease on the best ways to take control of their health and their lives.